vaughnhajra/Swim-Training-Plans/README.md

 #### Project Objectives:

-1. Determine what factors are important for developing age group swimmers, based on survey data of elite 18-year- old swimmers
+1. Determine what factors are important for developing age group swimmers, based on survey data of elite 18-year-old swimmers
 2. Develop a free, online web application for individuals to create personalized training plans using R Shiny

 #### Project Background: